soulhotel/Vertical-Tabs-Firefox-CSS/README.md

 ![Screenshot_2 (Custom)](https://github.com/soulhotel/Vertical-Tabs-Firefox-CSS/assets/155501797/d69ff0a0-48bc-4dc8-b0b3-a8ff23488292)

 - Warning: you will need to `restore to default` your toolbar, this resets your button locations
+- Also The Mini Button Bar has code to handle 10 buttons.
+Easily to modify `mini-button-bar.css`
 ![Screenshot_5](https://github.com/soulhotel/Vertical-Tabs-Firefox-CSS/assets/155501797/02aa4ab1-466c-4e23-9d45-36d47d5f32b5)
 ![Screenshot_7](https://github.com/soulhotel/Vertical-Tabs-Firefox-CSS/assets/155501797/c7eb12a0-9703-4d59-a044-73ab54146e15)